stratas-data/COMINT/README.md

 ### Features:

-Automatic transcription of audio transmissions using Whisper (large-v2, CUDA-enabled).
+- Automatic transcription of audio transmissions using Whisper (large-v2, CUDA-enabled)

-Contextual metadata extraction from local and national frequency databases.
+- Contextual metadata extraction from local and national frequency databases

-Toponym verification using the Overpass API against OpenStreetMap’s hierarchical regions.
+- Toponym verification using the Overpass API against OpenStreetMap’s hierarchical regions

-Geospatial proximity analysis to associate ambiguous toponyms with relevant jurisdictions.
+- Geospatial proximity analysis to associate ambiguous toponyms with relevant jurisdictions

-Pydantic models for validated, structured data handling.
+- Pydantic models for validated, structured data handling

 ### Planned Integrations:

-Real-time input from live SDR streams.
+- Real-time input from live SDR streams

-Direction-finding modules for triangulating transmission origins.
+- Direction-finding modules for triangulating transmission origins

-LLM-based post-processing of summaries in context with one another.
+- LLM-based post-processing of summaries in context with one another

 ### Technologies used: